 In June I had the pleasure of co-leading the NaturesLens Wild Brown Bears of Finland Photography Holiday to Vartius.

-On our first day, we arrived at the main camp location around mid-afternoon, the group settled into their rooms in a comfy wooden lodge & unpacked, preparing all their camera gear for the first night in the brown bear hides.
+On our first day, we arrived at the primary camp location around mid-afternoon, the group settled into their rooms in a comfy wooden lodge & unpacked, preparing all their camera gear for the first night in the brown bear hides.
 When unpacked the group headed to the restaurant for dinner; dinner was served around 4 pm every afternoon before every hide session.
-The food was great, home cooked & tasty, & set us up nicely before heading off to the hides.
+The food was excellent, home-cooked & tasty, & set us up nicely before heading off to the hides.
 We left our lodge around 5 pm every evening, taking in the 30-minute walk to through the forest & swamps to get to our hides.
-The hides were some of the best photographic hides I have worked from, supplied with ground level shooting holes & beds – what is not to like?
-We split the group up into various hides from 1 man to 3 man hides around the area which offered various views of the forest from open cotton field meadows, pine forest lakes & deep woodland hides.
+The hides were some of the best photographic hides I have worked from, supplied with ground-level shooting holes & beds – what is not to like?
+We split the group up into various hides from 1 man to 3 man hides around the area which offered multiple views of the forest from open cotton field meadows, pine forest lakes & deep woodland hides.

 The trip was timed perfectly to get the advantage of 24 hours of sunlight during the midnight sun.
-That phenomenon, known as The Midnight Sun, is caused by the tilt of the Earth’s axis in relation to its orbit around the sun, as a result, at both North & South poles, the sun only sets & rises one day every year!
+That phenomenon, known as The Midnight Sun, is caused by the tilt of the Earth’s axis about its orbit around the sun, as a result, at both North & South poles, the sun only sets & rises one day every year!
 In Finland, the summer months of June & July are the months where the Midnight Sun is at its peak.
 When nights are still relatively light as it is possible to photograph all night long.
-The biggest difference from shooting at night comes from the incredible change in the nature of the light.
+The most significant difference from shooting at night comes from the incredible change like the light.
 The sun takes on a reddish-yellow colour, almost like during sunrise or sunset & everything around you is bathed in an unimaginably warm, bright light pretty much a photographers dream!

-An hour later our first bear appeared, emerging from the deep woodland to the right of our hide walking slowly & sniffing the air around him.
+An hour later, our first bear appeared, emerging from the deep woodland to the right of our hide sauntering & sniffing the air around him.
 It didn’t take long for him to come into the feed station that was around 15 metres from where we were.

-For anyone who hasn’t experienced seeing a bear in the wild, it is almost a heart stopping moment.
-An absolutely amazing feeling that certainly gets the adrenaline going.
+For anyone who hasn’t experienced seeing a bear in the wild, it is almost a heart-stopping moment.
+An amazing feeling that certainly gets the adrenaline going.
 The large male Bear stayed in & around the hide for a short time before making his way back to the safety of the forest.

-There were a few hides that overlooked another lake, however, this lake was quite narrow allowing for some great opportunities on the opposite side.
-As always it was just a waiting game for anything to show.
+There were a few hides that overlooked another lake.
+However, this lake was quite narrow allowing for some great opportunities on the opposite side.
+As always, it was just a waiting game for anything to show.
 It was not a disappointment though, as 3 Bears turned up that evening.
 One individual male & pair of both male & female.
-This allowed for some amazing close-up reflection images that would have been very difficult to get anywhere else!
+This allowed for some fantastic close-up reflection images that would have been very difficult to get anywhere else!

 WOULD YOU LIKE TO CAPTURE IMAGES OF THE WILD BROWN BEARS OF FINLAND FOR YOURSELF?